Anguish (Schenck)

 Anguish (Angoisses or Angoisse) is an 1878 oil painting by August Friedrich Schenck.
-It depicts an anguished mother sheep standing over the dead body of its lamb, surrounded by a multitude of crows.
+It depicts an anguished mother sheep standing over the dead body of her lamb, surrounded by a murder of crows.

 Perhaps Schenck's most famous painting, it is held by National Gallery of Victoria, in Melbourne, Australia since 1880.
 The painting was an early acquisition by the gallery, just a few years after it was founded, and has been voted the most popular of the gallery's 75,000 works on two occasions, in 1906 and 2011.

 Description

 The painting depicts a distraught ewe bleating in grief, her breath freezing in the cold air.
-The mother sheep is standing over the dead body of her lamb, a trickle of blood running from its mouth into the white snow, in a scene reminiscent of a pietà.
-The pair of sheep are encircled by a murder of black crows that crowd ominously around under a dull grey cloudy winter sky, waiting for an opportunity to scavenge the carcass.
+The mother sheep is bravely and defiantly standing over the dead body of her lamb, a trickle of blood running from its mouth into the white snow, in a scene reminiscent of a pietà.
+The pair of sheep are encircled by a murder of black crows that crowd menacingly and ominously around under a dull grey cloudy winter sky, waiting for an opportunity to scavenge the carcass.
 The painting's muted tones – almost monotone shades of white, grey, brown and black – reflect its despairing subject matter.
 It measures 151.0 × 251.2 cm and is signed "Schenck" in the lower left corner.

 Tedd Got, a senior curator at the National Gallery of Victoria, has suggested that the work may have taken inspiration from the 1872 book The Expression of the Emotions in Man and Animals, in which Charles Darwin argued emotions have biological originals, and that animals have similar emotions to humans.
 It has also been interpreted as a commentary on the cruelty of society, represented by the crowd of opportunistic crows.

+In Anguish, Schenck metaphorically examines a broader human condition in the context of an animal painting; the ewe is given clearly recognisable human characteristics, such as determination and sorrow, so that the viewer immediately identifies with its predicament and emotions, while the sinister murder of crows also appear organised and patiently await a moment of weakness.